codylong/SmallCC/README.md

 We will take g = A^T A where the entries of A are drawn from a Gaussian centered at zero with stdev sigma, so we can effectively replace G with sigma.

+## Tools 1: Reinforcement Learning

+We will use RL as a way to try to explore the space of CC's, using openAI gym and ChainerRL.
+Initial results are that RL performs better than random walks and direct solution attempts (e.g. bounded-region minimization functions in mathematica), by a couple orders of magnitude.